mjordan/islandora_workbench/README.md

 Metadata that is added to the nodes is contained in the CSV file.
 The two required fields are `file` (as mentioned above) and `title`.
 Field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character.
 Field values are either strings (for string or text fields) or IDs (for taxonomy terms or collections).

 You can include additional fields that will be added to the nodes.
 The column headings in the CSV file must match machine names of fields that exist in the target Islandora content type.
-Currently, text fields, taxonomy fields, and linked node fields (e.g. "Member of" for collection nodes) can be added.
+Currently, text fields, taxonomy fields, linked node fields (e.g. "Member of" for collection nodes), and typed relation fields can be added.
 For example, using the fields defined by the Islandora Defaults module for the "Repository Item" content type, your CSV file could look like this:

 ```csv
 file,title,field_model,field_description,field_rights,field_extent,field_access_terms,field_member_of